jamesncox/mealzys/NOTES.md

 [x] c. change the recipe show page list of ingredients, etc. into an actual table with rows/columns?
 [x]  d. write scope method in Recipe model to sort by breakfast, lunch, dinner in the index view.

-[x} 3.
+[x] 3.
 My sessions controller and/or user controllers are not doing what they're supposed to be doing... when I click login, I'll get directed to my homepage, but if I click new user signup I also get directed to my homepage as if i were already logged in.
   a. stlye the button whenever...

 4. Create error messages for when logging in/signing up goes wrong.

-5. Abstract the meal_type partial into a helper method?
+[x] 5.
+Abstract the meal_type partial into a helper method? -> Not necessary.
+Mark complete.

 6. Create helper(class?) method to take a client's restriction and look for an ingredient in a recipe, and post that client's name and matching restriction(ingredient) in the recipe show page.

 7. Create similar helper(class? scope?) method to match a recipe's allergy attribute to a client's restriction, and similarly display the client and matching restriciton in the recipe show page.

-8. Look up normalize before_action
+[x] 8.
+Look up normalize before_action. -> not necessary.
+Put it in views/recipe/show to normalize meal type name.

+9. Don't forget OmniAuth!
+Daniel says he prefers google I think.

 #MOVED OUT OF USERS/NEW.HTML.ERB for now.